Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 Also note that punishments and rewards are less efficient than we might think.
 What's more helpful apart from designing your system to induce the desired behavior is to make use of what other are doing.
 We are social animals and like to be conformist.
 Find a group of people who's consistently doing what you want to be doing and identify yourself as part of that group.
-I wouldn't dream of spending time programming in my free time if I didn't feel like I'm competing with others that I see contributing to open source projects on GitHub and racking amazing commit stats.
+I wouldn't dream of spending time programming in my free time if I didn't feel like I'm somehow associated to the people I see contributing to open source projects on GitHub and racking up amazing commit stats.

 The listing of these ideas and tools is rather haphazard.
 I'll need to categorize them as well.
 The overall category of the above is something like coercion, motivation, habitualizations

-We have

-- identity change
-- system design
-- believes
-- speech (changing what we say)
-  - rules
-  - affirmations
-  - self-fulfilling prophecies
--